hydrusnetwork/hydrus/docs/database_migration.md

 You should now have _something_ like this (let's say the D drive is the fast SSD, and E is the high capacity HDD):

 ![](images/db_migration_example.png)

+## moving to a new machine { id="to_new_OS" }

+The hydrus database is completely portable.
+As well as moving it about within the same system, you can move your whole hydrus client to another computer quite easily.
+It all runs on Windows/Linux/macOS with no big modifications needed.
+The only thing you need to watch out for are the paths the database uses to talk to other parts of the system--for instance the location of an Export Folder.

+If the OSes are the same (e.g. Windows to Windows), moving from one machine to another is usually pretty easy--just drag and drop the whole install from one drive to another, via a network share or USB drive--but going from one OS type to another introduces a couple of extra wrinkles.

+??? note "OS Paths"
+    Remember that Windows has paths that start with drive letters, like `D:\` and uses backslashes to split paths; but Linux and macOS all start with root `/` and use regular slashes.
+If your OS suddenly changes, your absolute `D:\hydrus_files` is going to be seen as a relative path by Linux and you'll end up with like `/home/you/hydrus/db/D:\hydrus_files`.
+There's no huge worry here--hydrus won't rush to break anything, and it'll generally just freak out that the thing doesn't exist.
+You just need to tell it the correct new path.

+Before any system migration, make sure you:

+- finish any hard drive import pages that were working
+- pause your import folders
+- pause your export folders
+- MAKE A BACKUP

+Install a fresh new hydrus on the new machine and then, using a network share or a USB drive, copy the database folder, files, and thumbnails from the old to the new.
+You can insert the db directly into your new `install_dir/db` folder, or if you want to set up a new `--db_dir`, put the db in that location and set up the new shortcut.

+??? note "source installs"
+    If the type of OS hasn't changed, you can usually get away with copying the whole install folder.
+If you run from source, however, you _must_ recreate a new install dir with that OS's `git` and then build a new venv.
+Do not try to migrate a source installation folder!

+??? note "macOS App"
+    If you are moving to or from the macOS App, recall that the App cannot store the hydrus db inside it, so the correct 'default' location (i.e. without `--db_dir`), analogous to `install_dir/db` on other installs, is `~/Library/Hydrus`.
+You can always go `file->open->database directory` on any running client to find what it is currently running.

+Boot up your newly assembled client, and if your files or thumbnails are stored outside of `install_folder/db/client_files`, there's a good chance it will complain about them being missing.
+Don't panic!
+Just tell the repair dialog the correct new locations, and it'll stitch itself back together.

+Then:

+- check `options->external programs` and update anything as needed
+- check `options->exporting` and update the default export directory
+- check a file's `right-click->share->export files` window to see what the default export path there is
+- check `database->move media files` and remove any empty stubs from the old system
+- edit your import folders to point at the correct locations
+- edit your export folders to point at the correct locations
+- unpause import/export folders

+Then you should be good!
+Let me know if you run into any trouble.

 ## p.s. running multiple clients { id="multiple_clients" }